AdobeDocs/campaign.en/help/v8/start/audiences.md

 role: User
 level: Beginner
 exl-id: 07baa759-fb0b-4eba-bf8b-ec6cf21df7f8
+version: Campaign v8, Campaign Classic v7
 ---

 # Work with audiences in Campaign{#gs-ac-audiences}

-Profiles are contacts stored in Campaign database.

-In Adobe Campaign, **recipients** are the default profiles targeted for sending deliveries (emails, SMS, etc.).
-Recipient data stored in the database enable you to filter the target that will receive any given delivery and to add personalization data in your delivery contents.
-Other types of profiles exist in the database.
-They are designed for different uses.
-For example, seed profiles are made to test your deliveries before they are sent to the final target.
+Profiles represent the contacts stored in your Adobe Campaign database.
+By default, **recipients** are the primary profiles used when sending deliveries such as emails, SMS, or direct mail.
+The recipient data stored in the database allows you to define and filter your target audiences, as well as personalize delivery content.
+In addition to recipients, other profile types exist for specific purposes.
+For example, seed profiles let you test deliveries before they are sent to your actual audience.

 Learn how to import, update and manage profiles and audiences [in this section](../audiences/gs-audiences.md).